felixarntz/wp-psr-cache/README.md

 	}
 ```

-Then, replace the inline comments in the `object-cache.php` file with the actual instantiations of the classes you want to use.
+Then, replace the inline comment in the `object-cache.php` file with the actual instantiations of the classes you want to use.
 You need to provide two implementations, one for the persistent cache and another for the non-persistent cache.

 ### Example